Intracellular pH regulates β-catenin with low pHi increasing adhesion and signaling functions

 Abstract

-Intracellular pH (pHi) dynamics are linked to cell processes including proliferation, migration, and differentiation.
+Intracellular pH (pHi) dynamics are linked to cell proliferation, migration, and differentiation.
 The adherens junction (AJ) and signaling protein β-catenin has decreased abundance at high pHi due to increased proteasomal-mediated degradation.
-However, the effects of low pHi on β-catenin abundance and functions have not been characterized.
-Here, we show that low pHi stabilizes β-catenin in epithelial cells using population-level and single-cell assays. β-catenin abundance is increased at low pHi and decreased at high pHi.
-We also assay single-cell protein degradation rates to show that β-catenin half-life is longer at low compared to high pHi.
-Importantly, we show that AJs are not disrupted by β-catenin loss at high pHi due to rescue by plakoglobin.
-Finally, we show that low pHi increases β-catenin transcriptional activity in single cells and is indistinguishable from a Wnt-on state.
-This work characterizes pHi as a rheostat regulating β-catenin abundance, stability, and funcion and implicates β-catenin as a molecular mediator of pHi-dependent cell processes.
+However, the effects of low pHi on β-catenin abundance and function have not been characterized.
+Here, we use population-level and single-cell assays to show that low pHi stabilizes β-catenin, increasing junctional, cytoplasmic, and nuclear abundance.
+We assayed single-cell protein degradation rates to show that β-catenin half-life is longer at low pHi and shorter at high pHi compared to control.
+Importantly, a constitutively stabilized and pHi-insensitive β-catenin mutant (β-catenin-H36R), has a longer and pHi-independent half-life.
+We also determined that the pH-dependent stability of β-catenin affects both its adhesion and signaling functions.
+We show that the composition of AJs changes with pHi; at low pHi, E-cadherin-containing AJs are enriched in β-catenin while plakoglobin abundance is reduced.
+Conversely, when β-catenin is lost from E-cadherin-containing AJs at high pHi, plakoglobin is increased.
+We also found that cell area was reduced at low pHi and increased at high pHi compared to control while cell volume was unaffected, suggesting pHi alters cell-cell adhesion.
+Finally, we show that low pHi increases β-catenin transcriptional activity in single cells and is indistinguishable from a Wnt-on state, while high pHi reduces β-catenin transcriptional activity compared to control cells.
+This work characterizes pHi as a true rheostat regulating β-catenin abundance, stability, and function, solidifying β-catenin as a molecular mediator of pHi-dependent cell processes via pH-dependent adhesion and signaling functions.

 Summary